lago-project/lago/docs/lago-tutorial/README.rst

 Getting the state of the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can get the information about the state of the enviorment with:
+You can get the information about the state of the environment with:

 ::

     lago status

-Or for a formated output as json or yaml:
+Or for a formatted output as json or yaml:

 ::

     lago --out-format [json | yaml] status

-You can write down to yourself the ip adresses of the server and slaves, because we will need them when configuring the server.
+You can write down to yourself the ip addresses of the server and slaves, because we will need them when configuring the server.

 Interacting with the VMs
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Lago allows you to connect to the vms via ssh. for exmaple, if we have a vm named "server" we will use the following:
+Lago allows you to connect to the vms via ssh. for example, if we have a vm named "server" we will use the following:

 ::

     lago shell server

-If the deployment scripts run successfuly we don't have to connect to the machines.
+If the deployment scripts run successfully we don't have to connect to the machines.

 In case of a failure, you can access the vms via console.
-This is useful when the vm failed to boot or when trubleshooting network issues.
+This is useful when the vm failed to boot or when troubleshooting network issues.

 ::